 - Close the sensing line isolating valve and re-open. a.
-If it's a gate or globe valve, open 1/8th turn. b.
-If it's a ball valve, open about 10 degrees. - Close the tank side main line isolating valve to avoid putting water into a full tank during calibration. - Very slowly open the blow off valve which will cause the pressure in the diaphragm chamber cover to drop simulating lowering the tank water level. - 4.
+If it's a gate or globe valve, open 1/8th turn. - b.
+If it's a ball valve, open about 10 degrees. - 2.
+Close the tank side main line isolating valve to avoid putting water into a full tank during calibration. - Very slowly open the blow off valve which will cause the pressure in the diaphragm chamber cover to fall simulating lowering the supply side water pressure. - 4.
 With a finger placed at the base of the indicating rod note the gauge pressure at which the main valve starts to open.
-This is the opening water level. - a.
-The valve should open when the pressure gauge indicates the tank level has fallen less than 1 foot below the maximum level. - b.
-The water level drawdown before opening can be extended somewhat by further tightening the pilot strainer cap (20) but this requires access to the internal pilot.
-Follow steps 1 through 4 in the "Servicing the Internal Pilot" on page 3. - c.
-If the desired draw down before opening is more than a few feet, the valve must be converted to a "Differential Level" altitude valve, Figure 3200E-D/-U or 3400E-D/-U. - 5.
+This is the opening water level. - 5.
 Slowly close the blow off valve causing the pressure inside the diaphragm chamber to rise simulating a rising tank water level. - 6.
 With a finger placed against the base of the indicating rod, note the pressure at which the main valve starts to close.
 This is the maximum tank water level set point. - a.
 The main valve should close a foot or so below tank overflow. - b.
 To lower the desired set point, turn the adjusting nut (33) counterclockwise.
-To raise the desired set point, turn the adjusting nut (33) clockwise.
+To raise the desired set point, turn the adjusting nut (33) clockwise. - c.
+Refer to Table 1 for the approximate change in water level per full turn of the adjusting nut for each spring.
+Do not exceed the spring's maximum water level setting.

-- Refer to Table 1 for the approximate change in water level per full turn of the adjusting nut for each spring.
-Do not exceed the spring's maximum water level setting. - 7.
-When the calibration is complete, fully open the sensing line isolating valve and the tank side isolating valve to put the valve into service.
+7. When the calibration is complete, fully open the sensing line isolating valve and the tank side isolating valve to put the valve into service.